Yes, it is very much possible to recover any corrupt MYSQL database with the help of Stellar Phoenix Database repair for MySQL.

 Note: Before performing the recovery operation, ensure that MySQL application must have been installed in the Windows system from which you are going to recover the database.
 Also, there must be equal amount of free space in the drive, in which you are going to recover the MySQL database.

--> Run Stellar Phoenix MySQL Database Recovery and choose the option, 'Manual selection of database(s) for recovery'.
+-> Run the software and choose 'Manual selection of database(s) for recovery'.
 Click 'Browse' and select the folder containing the corrupt MySQL database.
 Click 'OK' to continue.

 -> If the selected folder contains the 'ibdata' file for the corresponding MySQL database, then the software shows the list of all databases present in the folder, or else, another dialog box prompts to provide the 'ibdata' file path.
 Browse to select the 'ibdata' file and click 'OK'.